mpcmarques/cf-blackout/README.md

 ## 🗂️ Script Overview

-The script starts a permanent blackout loop that:
+The script starts a permanent blackout that:
-1. Disables world lights (`Citizen.InvokeNative(0xE2B187C0939B3D32, 0)`).
+1. Disables world lights.
-2. Forces artificial lights on, excluding vehicles.
-3. Runs continuously until a player enters a **No Blackout Zone**, defined in your `Config.NoBlackoutZones`.
+3. Runs until a player enters a **No Blackout Zone**, defined in your `Config.NoBlackoutZones`.

 When the player enters such a zone:
-- The blackout loop stops.
 - Artificial lights return to normal.
 - Once the player exits the zone, the blackout loop automatically resumes.